 - Limited withdrawal methods

-Due to the way horse racing legislature is set up in VA, operators contribute to fund purses as well as other various industry specific programs.
+Due to the way horse racing legislature is set up in VA, operators contribute to funding purses as well as other various industry specific programs.

-Definitely the oddball out of the group; poker has had a rather rough time in Virginia.
+Definitely the oddball out of the group; poker has experienced a rough history in VA.
 First off, charitable poker was legalized by the Charitable Gaming Act in 1973.
 Even though there have been numerous attempts at authorizing poker rooms and tournaments, the Commonwealth is rather strict on the topic.

-With the recent legalization of casinos, we can expect to see some poker rooms appear, but the chances are that legit VA online poker sites will not be accepted.
-So, if you’re looking to join some local poker games, the best bet would be a permitted charity function.
+With the recent legalization of casinos, we expect to see some poker rooms appear, but the chances are that legit VA online poker sites will not be accepted.
+So, if you’re looking to join some local poker games, your best bet would be a permitted charity function.